Mikaelemmmm/go-zero-looklook/doc/english/1、Development environment construction.md

 jaeger: http://127.0.0.1:16686/search  (⚠️：If it fails, rely on es, because es start time is long this may timeout, wait for es start play restart a)

-go-stash :  look log  (⚠️：If you are mac m1 or linux arm, please change the go-stash image in docker-compose-env.yml kevinwan/go-stash:1.0-arm64, the default is for linux amd)
+go-stash : If you find that the logs are not collected when kibana clicks next and your kafka gets the data, please restart go-stash and wait for a minute.  (⚠️：If you are mac m1 or linux arm, please change the go-stash image in docker-compose-env.yml kevinwan/go-stash:1.0-arm64, the default is for linux amd)

-asynq （Time-delayed, timed message queues）: http://127.0.0.1:8980/
+asynq （Delayed tasks, sheduler tasks, message queues）: http://127.0.0.1:8980/

 kibana  : http://127.0.0.1:5601/